Kabir Suman: Musical life

-Other recordings

-Beside those albums, he recorded some other songs, which were compiled on some albums like 'Onurodher Asor', 'Nagorik Kobiyal', 'Pata Jhore Jay', 'Ei Prothom' (a live album with Nachiketa Chakraborty) etc. He also recorded two songs for a Bengali Movie 'Bhoy' – which was recorded and released in 1996, and one song for a Bengali Movie 'Yoddha' – which was recorded in 1995, but never released.
-Concord Trio has recorded two Suman's songs in 1994 and one in 1997 respectively for their albums 'Konthe Nilem Notun Gan' and 'Tomar Safar'.
-Lopamudra Mitra has recorded two Suman's songs in 1995 and one in 1996 respectively for her albums 'Notun Ganer Nouko Bawa' and 'Bhetor Ghore Brishti'.
-From 1997 to 2003 (except 2002), Sandhya Mukhopadhyay has recorded two Suman's songs almost each year, those were published respectively in her albums 'Dhonno Hok', 'Shesh Dorjata Perole', 'Aschhe Shotabdite', 'Rongdhonu Tana Setu', 'Sada Payra Giyechhe Ure' & 'Osshomedher Ghora Chhutechhe', among them one song in 1999 won the best Bengali album award.

 Digital songs

 Since 2011, Kabir Suman started posting his new songs on his website.
 During this time his 19th album '63te' was released as compact disc format, which contained some songs that were also published on his website.
 After that, he started completely releasing his new songs (as mostly audio format, sometimes as video format) through his website.
 Sometimes he releases some songs also through SoundCloud.
 All his internet-only songs are only playable, but not downloadable.
 It does not cost any money for listening those songs.
 It is first such example for a Bengali musician to release songs only in internet.
 Beside his self-created songs, he also released some Indian Classical songs and some old songs, created by late Dilip Kumar Roy and others.